Rhonda Belle Martin: Death row and execution

 Because Martin had a heart condition, prison officials usually withheld information from her regarding her scheduled execution dates until the dates were very near.
-The day before her execution, Martin had a clemency hearing that lasted for two hours, during which her defense attorney unsuccessfully attempted to stop the execution on the grounds that Martin's sanity had not been adequately tested.
+The day before her execution, Martin had a clemency hearing that lasted for two hours, during which her defense attorney unsuccessfully attempted to stop the execution because Martin's sanity had not been adequately tested.

 Martin was housed in the Jefferson County jail until late May 1957; as her execution was set for May 31, she was transferred to Kilby Prison, where Alabama's electric chair was located.
 When that execution date was postponed, she was sent to the Julia Tutwiler Prison for Women.
-Eight days before her execution, Martin gave an interview in which she said, "Well, you've never seen anybody who was ready to sit down in the electric chair.
+Eight days before her execution, Martin gave an interview in which she said, "Well, you've never seen anybody ready to sit down in the electric chair.
 But if that's what it's got to be, that's what it will be."
-She was housed at the Julia Tutweiler Prison until approximately four hours before her execution when she was sent back to Kilby Prison.
-Seven hours prior to her execution, Martin had a last meal consisting of a hamburger, mashed potatoes, cinnamon rolls, and coffee.
+She was housed at the Julia Tutweiler Prison until approximately four hours before her execution, when she was sent back to Kilby Prison.
+Seven hours before her execution, Martin had a last meal consisting of a hamburger, mashed potatoes, cinnamon rolls, and coffee.

 Execution

 On October 11, 1957, Martin was led to Alabama's electric chair while she held a Bible in her hand.
 Martin was reportedly calm but quietly weeping at her execution as she recited the 23rd Psalm alongside the prison chaplain.
 She received the first shock at 12:10 am, and she was pronounced dead at 12:16 am and removed from the death chamber at 12:25 am.
 She declined to make a final statement.

-Martin's execution featured a slight mishap prior to the time she received the first shock, as her executioners threw the switch activating the electricity before the electrodes were ready for use.
-Martin had to wait several minutes until the electric cycle was finished before authorities could complete her execution.
+Martin's execution featured a slight mishap before the time she received the first shock, as her executioners threw the switch activating the electricity before the electrodes were ready for use.
+Martin had to wait several minutes until the electric cycle was finished before the authorities could complete her execution.

 In 1956, Martin had expressed a desire for her body to be sent to an unspecified "scientific institution" for autopsy, so scientists could analyze her and find out why she committed her crimes.
 After her execution, prison officials found a note expressing a similar sentiment.
 Martin's note read, in part, that she wanted physicians "to find out why I committed the crimes I committed.
 I can't understand it, for I had no reason whatsoever.
 There's definitely something wrong."
 Instead, after her execution, some family members received her body in a funeral home in Montgomery.

 Martin was the last woman executed in Alabama until 2002, when Lynda Lyon Block was executed for the murder of a policeman.